How the 988 Hotline Really Works — Plus, What's Being Done to Better Support Callers

-"We believe strongly that people who are in a mental health crisis deserve a mental health response, not a criminal justice response," says Jennifer Snow, national director of government relations, policy, and advocacy at NAMI.
+"We believe strongly that people who are in a mental health crisis deserve a mental health response, not a criminal justice response," Jennifer Snow, national director of government relations, policy, and advocacy at NAMI told POPSUGAR.

 A survey conducted by NAMI found that 46 percent of people would not feel safe calling 911 for help if their loved ones were experiencing a mental health or suicide crisis.
 The reason is likely in part because interactions between the police and those with mental illness have been dangerous and at times deadly.
 In fact, per NAMI, one in four fatal police shootings between 2015 and 2020 involved a person with a mental illness, and those with mental illness who do survive police response run the risk of jail or prison time.
 (For context, two million people with mental illness end up in the nation's jails every year.)

-But some people are worried that 988 may not be safe enough.
-Liz Winston, a peer support coach specializing in helping people leave the mental health system, posted on Instagram that "988 is not friendly" and called on people not to post about or recommend the hotline without considering the risks of police involvement, involuntary treatment, and medical debt, among other factors.
+That being said, there has also been some worry that 988 may not be safe enough.
+Some mental health professionals, like Liz Winston, a peer support coach specializing in helping people leave the mental health system, have shared their concern about the resource not being "friendly enough" and called on people not to post about or recommend the hotline without considering the risks of police involvement, involuntary treatment, and medical debt, among other factors.

 Who Are You Dialing When You Call 988?

-As of July 16, when you dial 988 from anywhere in the country, callers are routed to the National Suicide Prevention Lifeline.
-The previous number for the lifeline (1-800-273-TALK) has been redirected to 988, making it easier to reach the services you need.
-On the other end of the phone, you will first hear a greeting message, and then you'll be directed to a crisis counselor at a local call center based on your area code, Collins explains.
+When you dial 988 from anywhere in the country, you are calling the 988 Suicide and Crisis Lifeline, previously the National Suicide Prevention Lifeline.
+The previous number for the National Suicide Prevention Lifeline (1-800-273-TALK) has been redirected to 988, making it easier to reach the services you need.
+On the other end of the phone, you will first hear a greeting message, and then you'll be directed to a crisis counselor at a local call center based on your area code, Hannah Collins, a spokesperson for Vibrant Emotional Health, administrators for the 988 lifeline, told POPSUGAR.
 If for some reason the call center does not have the capacity to take your call, you will be directed to the national backup center.

 Each center is independently operated, but most centers employ a mix of staff and volunteers.
 "All centers train all of their call takers, with an average of 90 hours of training," Collins says.
 The Lifeline also provides several tools and resources to support the call takers, including a safety assessment site, webinars, and a number of guidance documents and tip sheets.